bertiandrea/ProjectWork_AEQUITAS_AKKODIS/docs/fairness_pipeline_documentation.rst

 .. image:: _static/fairness.png

-**Commento Finale sui Risultati di Fairness**

-L’analisi comparativa delle tre strategie di mitigazione (pre-processing CorrelationRemover, in-processing GerryFairClassifier e post-processing ThresholdOptimizer) applicate sui sette modelli evidenzia chiaramente i seguenti punti:
+**Final Commentary on Fairness Results**

+The comparative analysis of the three mitigation strategies (pre-processing with CorrelationRemover, in-processing with GerryFairClassifier and post-processing with ThresholdOptimizer) applied to the seven models clearly highlights the following points:

 1. **Pre-processing (CorrelationRemover)**

-   * Garantisce un miglior compromesso: migliora in modo costante la **Demographic Parity difference** e la **Equalized Odds Difference** senza impatti troppo drastici su *False Negative Rate*/*False Positive Rate*, quindi mantenendo performance di classificazione simili al modello baseline.
+   * Ensures a better compromise: it consistently improves the **Demographic Parity difference** and the **Equalized Odds Difference** without overly drastic impacts on *False Negative Rate*/*False Positive Rate*, thus maintaining classification performance similar to the baseline model.

 2. **In-processing (GerryFairClassifier)**

-   * Applicato qui solo su Linear Regression, offre benefici intermedi tra pre-processing e post-processing: riduce abbastanza bene **Demographic Parity difference** ma è meno incisivo su **Equalized Odds Difference**, e l’overhead di complessità del metodo è maggiore.
+   * Applied here only to Linear Regression, it offers intermediate benefits between pre-processing and post-processing: it reduces the **Demographic Parity difference** quite well but is less effective on the **Equalized Odds Difference**, and the method’s complexity overhead is higher.

 3. **Post-processing (ThresholdOptimizer)**

-   * È la leva più efficace nel ridurre sia la **Demographic Parity difference** che la **Equalized Odds Difference**, avvicinando i loro valori a zero in quasi tutti i modelli.
+   * It is the most effective lever for reducing both the **Demographic Parity difference** and the **Equalized Odds Difference**, bringing their values close to zero in almost all models.
-   * Tuttavia, questo “effetto di livellamento” si ottiene a costo di un leggero peggioramento nei tassi di errore assoluti (*False Negative Rate*/*False Positive Rate*) e in alcune variazioni del tasso di selezione complessivo.

-4. **Robustezza dei modelli**

-   * **XGBoost** e **Naïve Bayes** partono da valori di disparità già più contenuti e subiscono minori aggiustamenti, risultando i più “intrinsecamente equi” sui dati testati.
-   * **Decision Tree** e **KNN** mostrano i maggiori guadagni di fairness (e parallelamente i maggiori trade-off in termini di errori), confermando che la scelta del modello incide sensibilmente sull’efficacia di ogni strategia.
+   * However, this “flattening effect” is achieved at the cost of a slight worsening in absolute error rates (*False Negative Rate*/*False Positive Rate*) and some variation in the overall selection rate.

+4. **Model Robustness**

+   * **XGBoost** and **Naïve Bayes** start from lower disparity values and undergo smaller adjustments, making them the most “intrinsically fair” on the tested data.
+   * **Decision Tree** and **KNN** show the greatest fairness gains (and, correspondingly, the greatest trade-offs in error rates).

+   Both of these findings confirm that the choice of model significantly influences the effectiveness of each mitigation strategy.

-5. **Scelta Operativa**
+5. **Operational Choice**

-   * Se l’obiettivo primario è **massimizzare la fairness**, la post-processing è la prima scelta.
-   * Se invece si desidera un bilanciamento più delicato tra fairness e accuratezza, la pre-processing consente di “smussare” i bias senza compromettere eccessivamente le prestazioni.

-In conclusione, l’integrazione di queste evidenze nel flusso di produzione dei modelli permette di selezionare la strategia di mitigazione più adatta agli obiettivi aziendali, bilanciando equità, trasparenza e performance predittiva.
+   * If the primary objective is to **maximize fairness**, post-processing should be the first choice.
+   * If instead you desire a more delicate **balance between fairness and accuracy**, pre-processing allows you to “smooth out” biases without excessively compromising performance.

+In conclusion, integrating these insights into the model production workflow enables the selection of the mitigation strategy best suited to business objectives, balancing fairness, transparency, and predictive performance.

 .. raw:: html